Kong/docs.konghq.com/app/_src/gateway/plugin-development/get-started/http.md

 ### Invoke 3rd party http request

-The `lua-rest-http` library provides a simple "single shot" http request function we can use to reach out to our 3rd party service.
+The `lua-resty-http` library provides a simple "single shot" http request function we can use to reach out to our 3rd party service.
 Here we show invoking a `GET` request to the _httpbin.org/anything_ API which will echo back various information in the response.